pixelated-rain/.dotfiles/README.md

-# charlie's dotfiles
+# charlotte's dotfiles

 > [!WARNING]
 > don't use these dotfiles if you don't know what you're doing. they can brick
-> your machine. charlie is not responsible if you use them to brick your
+> your machine. charlotte is not responsible if you use them to brick your
 > machine.

 the content of these dotfiles started as a fork of